EC2 Instance

 DeploymentName

-Description: A name for this deployment
+DeploymentName: Type: String Description: A name for this deployment

-If a deployment is completely specified by exactly one CloudFormation template, the DeploymentName and the AWS::StackName refer to the same things.
-In that case, consider not using a DeploymentName parameter.
+If a deployment is completely specified by exactly one CloudFormation template,

 KeyName

-Description: The name of an EC2 KeyPair
+KeyName: Type: AWS::EC2::KeyPair::KeyName Description: The name of an EC2 KeyPair Default: test

 AWS does not provide a CloudFormation type for EC2 KeyPairs.
 This is a deliberate choice: a KeyPair consists of a public and private key, and AWS does not want to expose the private key in CloudFormation outputs.